Herein lies a true story of about 50 pages detailing my trials and tribulations.

 my guilt from day one and chose to ignore my acquittal but subsequent to

-my business and my property.
-The media played a crucial role to sway
+home, my business and my property.
+The media played a crucial role to

-public consciousness to condemn me as being guilty thereby, by way of
+sway public consciousness to condemn me as being guilty and there, by

-public acceptability, to assist and influence the forfeiture of my home,
+way of public acceptability, to assist and influence the forfeiture of

 time did the media openly challenge the forfeiture of an innocent man's